keystonejs/keystone/docs/discussions/relationships.md

 There are some important things to remember when defining a two-sided relationship:

 - Even though there are two fields, there is only one relationship between the lists.
-- The `ref` config must be formatted as `<listName>.<fieldName>` and both sides must match.
+- The `ref` config must be formatted as `<listName>.<fieldName>` and both sides must refer to each other.
 - Both fields are sharing the same data.
-If you change the author of a post, that post will no longer show up in the original authors `posts`.
+If you change the author of a post, that post will no longer show up in the original author's `posts`.

 ## Self referential lists